smartenv-crs4/Keycloak-adapter-api/README.md

  ```

 ##### `function getCompositeRolesForRealm({roleId:roleid})`
-The getCompositeRolesForRealm function in the Keycloak Admin client is used to
+The getCompositeRolesForRealm function  is used to
 retrieve all realm-level roles that are associated with a given composite role.
 When a role is defined as composite, it can include other roles either from the same
 realm or from different clients.
 This specific method returns only the realm-level roles